-These are 7 of the best cheap MIDI keyboards under £100 that do a great job and don't suck!
+These are 7 of the best cheap MIDI keyboards and MIDI controllers under £100 that do a great job and don't suck!

 If you’re in the market for the best cheap MIDI keyboards under £100 that doesn’t suck, then you’ve come to the right place.
 As part of our instruments that don’t suck series, we’ve compiled 7 of the best MIDI keyboard controllers that offer exceptional control, a load of free software and are easy to use whether you need them for the live or studio environment.

 Here are our top picks from the likes of Novation, Native Instruments, Akai and more that prove you don’t have to spend a fortune to get a high-performance MIDI keyboard for all styles of music production.

 First up we have the Novation Launchkey Mini MK3 which is an extremely portable 25-key mini controller.
 Although it’s designed to work with Ableton Live it’ll work with any music software you have.

 The price tag is under £100, so it’s easily affordable and it’s also designed to aid in music making, rather than hinder it by introducing a range of useful features beginners and non-keyboard players will enjoy.
 You have a creative arpeggiator, fixed chord mode for triggering chords from single notes, MIDI out for connecting to your existing hardware and 16 RGB backlit pads with velocity sensitivity.